Shake, Rattle & Roll IV: "Ang Guro"

-Jodie Abesamis (Manilyn Reynes) is a college student of Mr. Zerrudo's (Edu Manzano) chemistry class who fell in love with him.
-While in their class, another student named Mabu (Aljon Jimenez), Jodie's boyfriend, makes an invention and accidentally fires it towards their school dean, Ms. Bautista (Nida Blanca).
+Jodie Abesamis is a college student of Mr. Zerrudo's chemistry class who fell in love with him.
+While in their class, Mabu, Jodie's boyfriend, makes an invention and accidentally fires it towards their dean, Ms. Bautista.
 One night, Jodie is still in the computer room finishing her project with Mabu.
 While working, Mabu gets mad at Jodie after she got insulted by Mr. Zerrudo during class because of daydreaming.

 One day, Jodie daydreams about marrying Mr. Zerrudo and then attacks her without getting any help from the guests.
-Gretch Mati (Sunshine Cruz), Jodie's friend, wakes her up and tells her that they should go to Mr. Zerrudo's lab later in the day to tell their feelings for him.
+Gretch, Jodie's friend, wakes her up and tells her that they should go to Mr. Zerrudo's lab later in the day to tell their feelings for him.
 After this, Mabu asks for Jodie's forgiveness while Jodie accepts it and admits that she actually has feelings for Mr. Zerrudo.

-At 4:30 pm, Gretch, with Jodie, goes to Mr. Zerrudo's lab and catches him making and drinking a potion.
-Gretch tries to seduce Mr. Zerrudo but the potion turns him into a monster ala, Dr. Jekyll and Mr. Hyde.
+In the afternoon, Gretch, with Jodie, goes to Mr. Zerrudo's lab and catches him making and drinking a potion.
+Gretch tries to seduce Mr. Zerrudo but the potion turns him into a monster.
 Mr. Zerrudo attacks Gretch and kills her.
 Jodie escapes and tries to tell Dean Bautista about what happened but she doesn't listen to her, thinking that it's just an excuse for her failing grade in Mr. Zerrudo's class.
 Mr. Zerrudo suddenly appears and tells Jodie to meet him in the lab at night to take a test for her failing grade.

 That night, Jodie enters Mr. Zerrudo's lab and makes a potion to stop Mr. Zerrudo from attacking her.
 Jodie tries to escape but is cornered by Mr. Zerrudo.
-Mabu and Dean Bautista, who were also still in the school to talk about giving Mabu remedial classes after failing, go to Mr. Zerrudo's lab and find Jodie getting attacked.
+Mabu and Dean Bautista, who are still in the school to talk about giving Mabu remedial classes after failing, go to Mr. Zerrudo's lab and find Jodie getting attacked.
 Mr. Zerrudo catches them and decides to attack and kill Dean Bautista instead, letting Jodie and Mabu escape.

-As Jodie and Mabu try to leave, they meet the janitor (Tom Alvarez) and Mr. Zerrudo tosses him to a door, dying on impact.
+As Jodie and Mabu try to leave, they meet the janitor and Mr. Zerrudo tosses him to a door, dying on impact.
 While they escape, Mr. Zerrudo catches up to them and attacks Mabu.
 When Mr. Zerrudo leaves to find Jodie, Jodie helps Mabu stand up and leave, only to get cornered by a gate, separating them from Mr. Zerrudo.
 Mr. Zerrudo is able to bend the gate as Jodie and Mabu head back to the lab.

 While inside, Mabu tries to make his invention again while Jodie barricades the door.
 Mr. Zerrudo breaks the door and attacks Jodie, only to be hit by Mabu's invention and is seemingly killed.
 As Jodie and Mabu begin celebrating, Mr. Zerrudo grasps Jodie's foot, but Mabu successfully kills him permanently.